Agent Skills: Agent Teams Protocol

 Reading Upstream Context

 Your task description may reference upstream task IDs (e.g., "Architect task: #5").
-Use TaskGet(taskId) to read their metadata for design decisions, HANDOFF data, and integration points — rather than relying on the lead to relay this information.
+Use TaskGet(taskId) to read their metadata for design decisions, HANDOFF data, and integration points — rather than relying on the team-lead to relay this information.

 Common chain-reads: